beetbox/beets/docs/plugins/fetchart.rst

 art is resized.
 Server-side resizing can also be slower than local resizing, so consider installing one of the two backends for better performance.

-When using ImageMagic, beets looks for the ``convert`` executable in your path.
+When using ImageMagick, beets looks for the ``convert`` executable in your path.
 On some versions of Windows, the program can be shadowed by a system-provided ``convert.exe``.
 On these systems, you may need to modify your ``%PATH%`` environment variable so that ImageMagick comes first or use Pillow instead.